How To Call Someone And Display A Different Number?

 Step 3: Make the call as usual.

-Calling someone who blocked your number is tricky—and ethically, it’s important to respect their boundaries.
-That said, if there’s a valid reason (like an urgent matter), here are a few ways you can try to get in touch:
+Calling someone who blocked your number is tricky.
+Ethically, it’s important to respect their boundaries.
+That said, if there’s a valid reason (like an urgent matter), here are a few ways you can try to get in touch, i.e., using a virtual number, finding him on social media, or with the help of a mutual friend.

 Disclaimer: This article is for educational purposes only; users should use the mentioned apps and methods responsibly and at their own risk, ensuring they are not used for any illegal or unethical activities.